 We reviewed tracking and analytics tools to determine whether they comply with GDPR.
 While cleverbridge clients want to build detailed online profiles of customers and visitors, the GDPR is very strict regarding what information businesses can and cannot collect about website users.

 Fortunately, the GDPR’s requirements in this area are similar to the already stringent requirements of current German law, and cleverbridge has been compliant with the latter since our inception.
 Achieving the right balance between your needs and regulatory requirements will be an ongoing process.

 The GDPR is here to stay, but cleverbridge clients can count on our Compliance Team to ensure a compliant ecommerce and subscription experience.

-However, please be aware that once a customer completes an order and you receive our order notification and/or a key generation call, you become data owner of that customers’ information and must treat it with the same scrutiny as we do to ensure full compliance with the law.
+However, be aware that once a customer completes an order and you receive our order notification and/or a key generation call, you become data owner of that customers’ information and must treat it with the same scrutiny as we do to ensure full compliance with the law.

-If you have questions about GDPR and the steps we’ve taken to ensure compliance, please contact Client Experience.
+If you have questions about GDPR and the steps we’ve taken to ensure compliance, contact Client Experience.

 Strict PCI DSS compliance is necessary for any business processing credit card payments.
 Therefore, cleverbridge has maintained a PCI DSS compliant environment, and we are constantly checking to make sure that processes and scope remain compliant.